PowerPCBuilder/guides/nas/nas_vs__cloud_storage__which_is_right_for_you.md

 ---
-category: help for use
+description: NAS and cloud storage cater to different needs, NAS offers local control, cost efficiency, and privacy but requires setup and hardware upgrades.
+Cloud storage provides ease of use, global access, and scalability at recurring costs, with privacy risks.
+Choose NAS for privacy and savings; opt for cloud storage for convenience and flexibility.
 permalink: /nas/nas_vs__cloud_storage__which_is_right_for_you/
+phase: Awareness
 tags:
-- NAS
 - Cloud storage
 - Data privacy
 - Storage solutions
 - Scalability
 - Backups
 title: NAS vs. Cloud Storage
-description: NAS and cloud storage cater to different needs, NAS offers local control, cost efficiency, and privacy but requires setup and hardware upgrades.
-Cloud storage provides ease of use, global access, and scalability at recurring costs, with privacy risks.
-Choose NAS for privacy and savings; opt for cloud storage for convenience and flexibility.
 ---
 ![NAS vs. Cloud Storage](/assets/images/nas/nas_vs__cloud_storage__which_is_right_for_you.png)
 # **NAS vs. Cloud Storage: Which is Right for You?**